german-zarate/node.js-backend-sample/readme.md

 # FIFA REST API

-This project was created in order to show programming skills of JavaScript developers from Jelvix.
+This project was created in order to show programming skills of JavaScript developers.

 ## TASK:
 Using express.js (https://expressjs.com) and postgreSQL (https://www.postgresql.org)